ktonon/two-medium-model/README.md

 distinctive physics—LCM-wave collapse, pair creation, proton formation—can occur at meaningful rates.

-### A confined, liquid plasma capable of self-organizing structures

-At depth, the Earth's material is not a gaseous plasma but a dense, viscous, electrically conducting liquid.
-In such a medium, currents do not wander diffusely—they self-organize.
-Magnetic fields draw current channels inward, forming pinched filaments embedded within the surrounding liquid.
-These z-pinch–like structures behave as LCM compression hotspots: narrow, persistent sites where matter is denser, currents are stronger, and the LCM is driven into non-linear regimes.

-This picture resonates quietly with the geomagnetic field.
-A network of conductive filaments in a churning plasma shell naturally produces strong, long-lived magnetic fields.
-It accommodates the irregular and chaotic reversals seen in the paleomagnetic record.
-And it does so without requiring fine-tuning; the GCM ensures a continuous power source, and the liquid plasma ensures the necessary fluidity.

 ### Lag and lead modes: structure shaped by density

 The lag-mode (positron-like) and lead-mode (electron-like) behave